-I’ve mentioned Dressember on social media a couple times in the last month or so.
+If you follow me on social media, you have probably seen me mention Dressember many times.
 If you aren’t familiar with Dressember or just need a refresher, I created a mini guide to get you in the loop!

 What Is Dressember?

-The gist: wear a dress every day in December to raise awareness and money for organizations fighting human trafficking.
+The gist: wear a dress every day in December to raise awareness and money for organizations working against human trafficking.

 Wait, What’s Human Trafficking?